Magicflex PL 75/3.5

 Summary

-The Magicflex PL 75/3.5 is a completely new lens, faithfully rebuilt 1:1 on the classic Double-Gauss design.
-It delivers soft, watercolor-like bokeh, rich contrast, and outstanding resolution.
+The Magicflex PL 75/3.5 is a completely new lens, faithfully rebuilt 1:1 on the classic Double-Gauss (Planar) design.

 Unlike surviving vintage Planar 75/3.5 lenses, the Magicflex PL 75/3.5 is entirely free from the usual issues — no haze, fungus, coating decay, or scratches.